CastleLabs/Lightning-v2/README.md

 # Lightning Detector v2.0
 ## Event-Driven & Hardened Architecture

-A robust, real-time lightning detection system built for Raspberry Pi using the CJMCU-3935 (AS3935) sensor module.
-This system provides a web-based monitoring dashboard, Slack alerts, and implements a hardened, event-driven architecture for maximum reliability and efficiency.
+A real-time lightning detection system built for Raspberry Pi using the CJMCU-3935 (AS3935) sensor module.
+This system provides a web-based monitoring dashboard, Slack alerts, and implements a hardened, event-driven architecture.

 ## 🌩️ Features